Swess/swess.github.io/content/projects/SplashNBurn/index.md

 +++
 title = 'SplashNBurn'
-date = 2024-04-20T13:07:39-04:00
 draft = true

 tags = ["GameJam"]
 +++

-Weekend GameJam project made for a Concordia University GameJam back in

 A game prototype made for the **Concordia Makes Games 2018 GameJam** in about 36 hours of development.